Say hello to Kiki Dee!

 Thanks to a generous grant from Maddie's Fund, Kiki’s adoption fee is WAIVED!

-We think this beauty is a mix of a boxer and bulldog.
-Why?
-Because she has the typical bulldog “pout” and if you see he play you will certainly understand why we think she has some boxer blood in her!
+Kiki is the epitome of a living breathing cartoon character!
+Kiki is a mix of a boxer and bulldog.
+She has the typical bulldog “pout” and if you see her play you will certainly understand why we think she has some boxer blood in her!
 She is a silly, sweet girl who is very tolerant even with rude little puppies!
-She loves to snuggle, play, nap, and is very food motivated.
+She LOVES to play fetch, wrestle with her foster siblings or her buddies at daycare, and snuggle up with you at night under the blankets.

-Kiki is fully crate trained.
+Kiki is fully crate trained but can also be left out without any issues.
 She weighs less than 50 pounds.
-She would do great in a home with older kids.
-Kiki loves to pretend she's a pogo stick, so her ideal home also should have a completely fenced-in (6' high minimum) yard.
+She would do great in a home with older kids since sometimes Kiki loves to pretend she's a pogo stick.
+She can jump a 4 foot fence with ease so her ideal home also should have a completely fenced-in (6' high minimum) yard.
 Kiki is obsessed with her balls!
 BALL BALL BALL is her life!
 She will play fetch NON STOP with you...she also LOVES her pool!
-Kiki would do best in an active home.
+So Kiki would do best in an active home or a home that will allow her to go to daycare a couple days a week.
+She loves School of Bark!

 About Canine Cupids